kubevirt/project-infra/docs/membership-policy.md

 # CI maintainers

 This document outlines the various responsibilities of the maintainer role in KubeVirt CI.
+It is inspired by the [KubeVirt community membership document] and the [Kubernetes community membership document].

 KubeVirt CI maintainers are community members that can control CI infrastructure.

 ## Requirements

 * Be an [approver] of https://github.com/kubevirt/project-infra for at least 1 month.

 * Nominated by a [current CI maintainer].

 ## Responsibilities and privileges

-* Contribute infrastructure code.
+* Contribute infrastructure code, like Prow configuration, automation code, create or modify manifests to deploy additional services or changes in the monitoring stack.
-* Review and eventually approve infrastructure code proposed by others.
+* Review and eventually approve infrastructure code proposed by others, such as in Prow configuration to add a new repo, new Prow job definitions or changes to tune existing alerts.
-* Have access to the CI clusters, user interface of the infrastructure providers, the private monitoring dashboards and the channels reserved to receive infrastructure notifications and alerts.
+* Have access to the CI clusters, user interface of the infrastructure providers, the private monitoring dashboards and the channels reserved to receive infrastructure notifications and alerts ([kubevirt-ci-monitoring] and [kubevirt-ci-infra-monitoring]).
 * Have access to automation secrets.
 * Improve observability of the infrastructure.
 * Design and implement alerts.